- Get treatment from a board-certified periodontist

 In its early stages, we’ll use a deep cleaning procedure called scaling and root planing to remove the bacteria that causes disease, paying special attention to the area below your gumline.
 In more advanced cases, Dr. Dorfman may need to surgically lift gums away from your teeth to remove bacteria.
 She can also perform a gum graft to cover tooth roots exposed by disease and prevent further damage.

-If you need a surgical procedure from our periodontist, you’ll be glad to know you can choose from four kinds of safe dental sedation.
+If you need a surgical procedure from our periodontist, you’ll be glad to know you can choose from several kinds of safe dental sedation.